JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/object.rst

 Object Attribute Output
 =======================

 The node is now vectorized and can take a list of object.
-When an object list is input, **Multiple Values** option appear, in essence, you have two options, to set the input value to all object or to provide a list of values to be set to objects element wise.
-The **Multiple Values** option if true will tell the node to expect a list of values to set to objects element wise.
+When the input is a list of object, thee **Multiple Values** option appears.
+Now you have two options.
+To set the input value to all object or to provide a list of values to be set to objects element wise.

 .. image:: images/attribute_output.gif

 Object Data Path Output
 =======================

-The now cache data paths for faster future execution.
-The cache can be cleared using an operator in the advanced node settings.
+Has a new cache to allow faster execution.
+The cache can be cleared from the advanced settings.

 Armature Info
 =============